 The cost of the PGCert is £2100.
 The cost of the QTS will be paid by the applicants employing school.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- You will need at least a Grade C or 4 in GCSE/equivalent in English and Maths
+- A Grade C or 4 in GCSE/equivalent in English and Maths.

-The salaried route would be more suitable for candidates who have been in schools and worked with children.
-Therefore such candidates will be familiar with how teaching and learning takes place within schools.
+The salaried route is more suitable for applicants who have worked in schools with children.
+Therefore, such applicants should be familiar with how teaching and learning takes place within schools.